List of Days of Our Lives characters introduced in the 1980s: Renée DuMonde

 David, Julie, Anna, Alex and Eugene Bradford, among others, were all suspects.
 It took months to reveal the truth, as Renee was killed over Labor Day weekend 1983.
 A series of similar murders took place over the months, and the "Salem Slasher" was on the loose.
 In April, viewers finally got their answer: André DiMera kidnapped Tony, who had gone to the wine cellar to grab champagne, and impersonated him, as he had gotten plastic surgery to look identical to him.
 When André returned to Renee, she very quickly realized something was off: his cologne was different, as were his hands, and while his voice was the same, his manner of phrasing was off.
 She announced she was going to get Roman, and André hastily pulled out a knife - laced with poison, and stabbed Renee, who died from the poison - not the knife wound.
 He then placed a Raven's feather in her hand, which linked the murder to Eugene once the connection was made.
 This was all filmed and viewers got to see Renee's actual murder.
 Clearly, this was not in Stefano's plans, as he loved his daughter Renee.
 He vowed André would die once he delivered all of Stefano's plans.
 André was known as the "Salem Slasher".
 In her honor, Stefano renamed his boat from "the Phoenix" to "Renée".

-In 2022, Sarah Horton (Linsey Godfrey) is kidnapped by Renée's sister, Kristen.
+In 2022, Sarah Horton (Linsey Godfrey) is kidnapped by Renée's adoptive half-sister, Kristen DiMera (Stacey Haiduk).
 Sarah's mind is broken, and Kristen gave her books to read to occupy her.
 After reading Renée's diary, Sarah becomes convinced she is Renée.
 As a result of this, Sarah tries to come between Tony and Anna, with the goal of breaking them up in a bid to be with Tony once more.
 Her plan ultimately fails, and Sarah's true memories are eventually restored.